ALLEN PARK, Mich. – The Detroit Lions open training camp on July 28 in Allen Park, Michigan, and like every team in the NFL, there are questions.

 While we won’t know the answers to whether the Lions will be contenders or not until the end of September at the earliest, the roster as it is constructed now could give some clues.
-And that’s how we’ll view the Lions as we preview them by position for training camp, starting today with the quarterbacks.
+And that’s how we’ll view the Lions as we preview them by position for training camp, continuing today with receivers.

 What the Lions have: Marvin Jones (starter), Golden Tate (starter), Jeremy Kerley, TJ Jones, Corey Fuller, Andre Roberts, Andre Caldwell, Jay Lee, Quinshad Davis, Jace Billingsley, Ryan Spadola, Damian Copeland

 What they might still need: After Marvin Jones and Tate, there are questions about every receiver on the roster, so a veteran addition could happen if GM Bob Quinn sees someone he likes.
 His mentor with the Patriots, Bill Belichick, has done that before.